-To set up a workflow report:
+To set up a workflow report

-- 1. If the Content Server interface is not already open, log in. - 2.
-Click Workflow on the button bar to display the Workflow management console in the work area portion of the Content Server interface. - 3.
-Click the Create a Workflow Report hyperlink to open the Create Workflow Report form.
+- 1. If Content Server's standard interface is not already open, log in. - 2.
+Click Workflow on the button bar to display the Workflow management console in the work area portion of Content Server's standard interface. - 3.
+Click the Create a Workflow Report hyperlink to open the "Create Workflow Report" form.
 Fill in the form as described in the following table: